Alt text: Organized closet with spaced clothing, wire shelves, storage bins, a hygrometer, and a moisture absorber to help p

 Humidity levels above 60 percent create conditions where mold growth becomes increasingly likely.
 Even if humidity levels fluctuate during the day, repeated exposure to high moisture conditions significantly increases risk.

-If multiple areas of the home show moisture symptoms, including closets, walls, or windows, broader humidity management may be necessary.
+If multiple areas of the home show moisture symptoms, including closets, walls, or windows, the problem may extend beyond the closet and should be handled as a whole-house humidity issue.

 Seasonal Humidity Changes

 Many homeowners notice closet mold problems during specific seasons rather than year-round.
-Seasonal humidity spikes can overwhelm closet airflow and moisture control, particularly during warm or rainy periods.
-Similar seasonal moisture challenges can also affect nearby storage areas such as garages, discussed in how to prevent mold in garages.
+Seasonal humidity spikes can overwhelm closet airflow and moisture control, particularly during warm, rainy, or poorly ventilated periods.

 This is especially common during: